-Sebastian develops and applies new nanoscale measurement techniques for quantitative metrology of emerging electronic materials.
+Sebastian develops and applies new nanoscale measurement techniques for quantitative metrology of emerging semiconductor materials and devices.
 His research focuses primarily on advanced modes of scanning probe microscopy (SPM) and optical spectroscopy.
-He collaborates widely with industrial and academic partners to address specific measurement challenges in the development of new semiconductor technologies and products.
+He collaborates widely with industrial, academic, and government partners to address specific measurement and standardisation challenges in the development of new semiconductor technologies and products.

 Biography